ark-network/ark/website/docs/learn/nomenclature.md

 ### Redeem transaction\*

-- Insurance for Alice, in case the ASP denies boarding on the Ark
+- Insurance for Alice, in case the ASP becomes unresponsive.
 - Allows Alice to receive funds back from the Ark after a grace period ie. 24 hours

 | Inputs                                     | Outputs                                |